makrai/notes/cummins18-speech-health.md

 ## 4.7.
 Depression (2013 & 2014)

-* Major Depressive Disorders (MDD) are a growing global health concern.
-It
+* Major Depressive Disorders (MDD) are a growing global health concern
   * 322 million individuals worldwide living with depression [91] and that the
   * increased by 18.4% between 2005 and 2015 [92]
 * Speech, as well as other behavioural and physiological signals, as objective